Piece-Of-Schmidt/PaperReader/README.md

 ### column names
 To make sure everything works fine, make sure the columns in your notion database are named *Author*, *Year*, *Title*, and *Added*. <br>
-If `Notion_Project_Name` and/or `Notion_Document_Tags` in `settings.csv` are non-empty strings, the code tries to add those values to the database.
-This will only work, however, if the respective columns already exist in the Database, too.
-Therefore, you need to create the columns *Project* and *Tags* when you want the script to include these information.<br>
+If `Notion_Project_Name` and/or `Notion_Document_Tags` in `settings.csv` are non-empty strings, the code tries to add those values to the Database, too.
+This will only work, however, if the respective columns already exist in the Database.
+Therefore, you also need to create the columns *Project* and *Tags*, when you want the script to include these information.<br>

 ### column properties
 To work properly, make sure the properties of your Notion Database are correctly defined